 Characterization of the node morphology itself:

-Tenderness-pain may result from an inflammatory process or perforation and also may result from hemorrhage into the necrotic center of a malignant node.
+Tenderness or pain may result from an inflammatory process or perforation and also may result from hemorrhage into the necrotic center of a malignant node.
 (Presence or absence of pain not a reliable differentiating factor for malignant nodes though.)

 Consistently firm rubbery nodes may suggest lymphoma; softer nodes are usually the result of infection or inflammatory conditions; hard stonelike nodes are typically a sign of cancer more commonly metastatic than primary.